bytewolfexe/bwLog/README.md

 bwLogINFO << "Hello world!";
 ```

-Which will output same output as previous example
+Which will output same message as previous example
-(if default log handler is used!)
+(if default log handler is enabled!)